TheBlueJester/TweeGoMatic/README.md

 #### Tweego Binaries updated
 -- tweego binary has been recomplied using the latest version of GO, which includes 2 years of updates. <br>
--- Testing <b>hasn't<b> been completed but the hope is that the latest version of Golang means minor increases to performance and stability. <br>
+-- <b>Testing hasn't been completed</b> but the hope is that the latest version of Golang means minor increases to performance and stability. <br>
 -- tweego.exe is now about 12% smaller then the official version 2.1.1 binary. <br>

 #### Story Formats updated